top of page

 About Time

 The Feminist Memory Project’s official inception in April 2018 was premised on gender inclusivity by crowd-sourcing photographs of women in Nepal.
-The submissions were at first difficult to identify or place in historical context, yet as the project grew, followers and their family members were able to identify both themselves, others, and locations which would have changed from what was captured in frame.
+The submissions were at first difficult to identify or place in historical context.
+As the project grew, followers and their family members were able to identify themselves, others, and locations which would have changed from when they were captured in frame.

-The project eventually evolved under the creative direction of its founder NayanTara Gurung Kakshapati and its lead researcher and archivist Diwas KC Raja as a mission to free the past from the grips of economically and culturally dominant groups.
-What emerges is a vast archive of more than 8000 photographs that chronicle both the history of the feminist movement in Nepal, including the personal lives of some of its key figureheads, as well as that of committees that sought to empower women.
+Under the creative direction of its founder NayanTara Gurung Kakshapati and its lead researcher and archivist Diwas KC Raja, the project evolved as a mission to free the past from the grips of economically and culturally dominant groups.
+What emerged is a vast archive of more than 8000 photographs that chronicle the history of Nepal's feminist movement, the personal lives of some of its key figureheads, as well as that of committees that sought to empower women.

 An alternate layout of the photo essay was less viable, due to it partly being a chronicle of the movement, and also because the archive's founders had themselves borne the labour of sifting through the wealth of the imagery and classifying them to create a sense of cohesion between all the captured moments.